luc-rodriguez/upsc/README.md

 Microsoft is a registered trademark of Microsoft Corporation in the US and other jurisdictions.

 Windows is a registered trademark of Microsoft Corporation in the US and other jurisdictions.

+## Contributing

+Contributions are welcome.
+Please open an issue before starting work on a non-trivial PR.